pkpusa/c-codes/README.md

 11. C program to Implement Dynamic Memeory Allocation
 12. Implementation of Bitwise Operation

-Note :- All codes are written ANSI Format and executed in Dev C++ Compiler.
+Note :- All codes are written in ANSI Format and executed in Dev C++ Compiler.